royashbrook/royashbrook.github.io/_posts/2010-05-26-top-10-best-logparser-links-plus-a-bonus-7.md

 ---
 layout: post
-title: Top 10 best LogParser links ( plus a bonus 7 =P )
+title: Top 10 best LogParser links ( plus a bonus 7 😛 )
 ---

 1. http://www.codinghorror.com/blog/2005/08/microsoft-logparser.html

-    This is my fav one because of the pretty picture at the top =P
+    This is my fav one because of the pretty picture at the top 😛

 2. http://www.symantec.com/connect/articles/forensic-log-parsing-microsofts-logparser